French Election

 In addition, the leading national paper Le Monde set up a web page that set out the issues in short form, accompanied by little headshots and a two- or three-word summary of where they stood on each issue.

 Candidate Marine Le Pen, for example, wanted to se rapprocher, get closer, to Russia.
-Emanuel Macron adopted un position ferme, a firm stance, toward Russia.
+Emanuel Macron adopted une position ferme, a firm stance, toward Russia.

 The whole of the emails, the packet and the newspaper analysis provided an overriding impression that the French political and news establishments really want the people to vote and want it to be with a full tank of information.